fitsum-neuro/Mini-Git/README.md

 This system simulates a local-only Git experience through a command-line interface (CLI).

-Features Implemented (So far)
+Features Implemented
-init: Initializes a new, empty MiniGit repository in the current directory. add <filename>: Stages file contents for the next commit. commit -m "<message>": Records a snapshot of the staged files permanently into the repository's history.
+- `init`: Initializes a new, empty MiniGit repository in the current directory.
+- `add <filename>`: Stages file contents for the next commit.
+- `commit -m "<message>"`: Records a snapshot of the staged files permanently into the repository's history.
+- `log`: Views the commit history, showing commit hashes and messages from HEAD backward.
+- `branch <branch-name>`: Creates a new branch pointer to the current commit.
+- `switch <branch-name>`: Switches HEAD to the specified branch.

 Prerequisites
 Before you can build and run MiniGit, you must have the following tools installed on your system: